capablemonkey/dwolla-devportal/app/guides/receive-money/01-direct-onboarding.md

 In this experience, the end user is sent to Dwolla to create an account and then returned to your application using the OAuth flow.
 If you prefer that your customers not create Dwolla accounts, choose the White Label solution.

-### Step 1.
-Construct OAuth authorization request URL.
+### Step A. Construct OAuth authorization request URL.

 Create a URL to send the user to in order to create a new Dwolla Direct account.
 When the user has created a Direct account, they’ll be prompted to give your application permission to access their account, and if they agree, they will be redirected back to your application.
 [Read about OAuth](https://docsv2.dwolla.com/#request-user-authorization).